Mission & History

 Mission:

-1. Cultivate innovative and participatory approaches to worship, spirituality, ritual, and practice that resonates with our diverse congregation.
+1. Cultivate innovative and participatory approaches to worship, spirituality, ritual, and practice that resonate with our diverse congregation.

 2. Provide exceptional educational experiences for all ages.